Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 Provide options

 Let customers know what options they have when they go to pay.
-Tell them if cash discounting is available or debit cards are accepted.
+Tell them if cash discounting is available or if debit cards are accepted.
 With options on the table, customers won’t feel forced into taking the fees.
 It will help them empathize and understand why these options are there.

 Follow the rules